144 Comments

 OFF-TOPIC (another bizarre scheme, though)

 There is a book that just hit the market, concerning Prince Edward Island (PEI), a tiny province of the Canadian east coast Maritimes.
 Look it up on a map.....the Maritimes are just above and to the east of the American New England area, in the north Atlantic.
-PEI is perhaps best known as the red-soil island of a traditional Celtic community of potato growers, and the story of Anne of Green Gables.
+PEI is perhaps best known as the red-soil island of a traditional Celtic community of potato farmers, and the story of Anne of Green Gables.

 See the newly published book by Garry Clement (a former RCMP Director):